iamthefrogy/frogy2.0/README.md

 You give it a list of domains.
 It does the rest.

+You give it a list of domains.
+It does the rest.

 ```
 google.com          →   Frogy 2.0 discovers:
 apple.com                  • 2,000+ subdomains (passive + active enumeration)